FrankWanger/ACBO-Feat/readme.md

 ```
 P.S.
 Installation with conda manager is not recommended as it caused weird incompatibility issue.

 P.P.S.
-Make sure pip is from the newly created created `bofeat` environment.
+Make sure pip is from the newly created `bofeat` environment.
 If you're using a Unix-based OS, you can use `which pip` to check